BrendonCurmi/FusionPixelmon/README.md

 # Installing
 As this is executed as a plugin, it only needs to be installed server-side in the 'mods' folder of a Sponge server.

+# Download
+You can download the latest version from https://ore.spongepowered.org/FusionDev/FusionPixelmon

 # Mod/Plugin Dependencies
 These are the mods/plugins that need to be installed on the server for FusionPixelmon to work